Art of Leading

 Q. Where did that come from?

 A. I’m going to give my parents a lot of credit.
-They always said that that if you put your mind to something, you can probably achieve anything you want.
+They always said that if you put your mind to something, you can probably achieve anything you want.
 There was never a ceiling on any of my crazy ideas.
 My mom called me the girl with 32 hobbies because I’m just a curious person.
 They never said just stop and stay with one thing.

 Q. Were you in leadership roles early on?